forsterepi/epicmodel/cran-comments.md

 ## Resubmission
-This is a resubmission of a new release.
-In this version I have:
+This is a resubmission.
+In this version I have replaced all occurrences of \dontrun{} in function documentation examples.
+Details:

+* The function that opens a shiny app is wrapped in if(interactive()){} (launch_steplist_creator.Rd, epicmodel_steplist.Rd)

-* Replaced all occurrences of \dontrun{} in function documentation examples by using if(interactive()){} or loading a file from inst/extdata
+* readRDS() in epicmodel_steplist.Rd now actually loads a file from folder inst/extdata

+* In export_mechanism.Rd, the function saves a file in the temporary directory and deletes it afterwards.
+Saving is wrapped in if(interactive()){}.

+* In mechanism.Rd, the use of export_mechanism() has been removed to make the example more concise

 ## R CMD check results

-0 errors | 0 warnings | 1 notes
+0 errors | 0 warnings | 2 notes

+* New submission

 * unable to verify current time